FTNT-chouw/terraform_webtest/docs/r/fortiweb_waf_url_encryption_url_encryption_rule.html.markdown

 * `block_period` - The number of seconds that you want to block the requests.
 Valid values: 1-3600 seconds.
 * `severity` - The severity level that FortiWeb will record when the rule is violated.
 Valid values: Low, Medium, High and Informative.
 * `trigger` - Select the trigger, if any, that FortiWeb carries out when it logs and/or sends an alert email about a rule violation.
-* `url_type` - Select whether the URL Pattern field will contain a literal URL (plain), or a regular expression designed to match multiple URLs (regular).
-* `url_pattern` - The literal URL or a regular expression.

 ## Attribute Reference